-When you reach state pension age (currently 63 for women and 65 for men, but rising to 65 for both men and women by 2018), you no longer have to pay National Insurance contributions.
+When you reach state pension age (currently 63 and nine months for women and 65 for men, but rising to 66 for both men and women by April 2018), you no longer have to pay National Insurance contributions.

 Find out more: State pension explained - learn about the state pension in our guide